Erichain/Erichain/README.md

 Hi There 👋

-I am a professional front-end developer with over 8 years of experience in developing web applications, specializing in **React and TypeScript and SCSS and Tailwind CSS**.
+I am a professional full stack developer with over 8 years of experience in developing web applications, specializing in **React and TypeScript and Nest.js**.

 **And now I'm a Freelancer 👀.**

-The business types I'm good at are **CMS, CRM, ERP and admin system**.

-Especially proficient In 👨‍💻
-- HTML, CSS, JavaScript
-- TypeScript
-- React, Redux, React-Router
-- SCSS, Tailwind CSS
-- Nest, Node.js

 If you have developing requirements, choose me regarding of following reasons: